jbacule/amz-chrome-bot/README.md

-# seller-central-chrome-bot
+# amz-chrome-bot
-A mini-bot extension that navigates & get the data from seller central website.
+A mini-bot extension that navigates & get data from Seller Central and Amazon website.